hhandika/nahpu/assets/docs/info/en/specimen-general-record.md

   order: 0
 ---

-The general record holds the specimen’s working identifier, the people responsible for it, its taxon, and its preparation context and condition.
-Depending on project settings, the Field ID combines a Cataloger’s initials with a personal field number, or the project prefix and suffix with a project catalog number.
+The general record identifies the specimen and the people responsible for cataloging, preparation, and identification.
+Choose the taxon from the project registry and use `ID Confidence` to record confidence in that identification.

-Choose the taxon from the taxon registry.
-If it doesn't exist, check if you have registered that taxon in the project's taxon registry first.
+Personnel Field IDs use an eligible Cataloger's initials and personal field number.
+Project Field IDs use the project prefix, catalog number, and suffix.
+Neither is the project UUID.
+Check the identifier against the physical label before continuing.

-Record Cataloger, Preparator, and Determiner according to the work each person actually did.
-Describe condition at preparation from direct evidence, and preserve collection and preparation dates and times when they are known.
+Assign Cataloger, Preparator, and Determiner according to their actual work.
+Record observed condition and known collection and preparation dates and times.
+Fields update as you edit; review the record and any validation errors before leaving it.

 ## Learn more